-The Australian defence landscape is dynamic as the Commonwealth Government ensures the nation’s capability, now and into the future.
+The Australian defence and security landscape is dynamic as State and Federal Governments ensure the nation’s capability, now and into the future.
 Below are some of the key projects where Saab has opportunity to provide world-leading capability, right here in-country.

 Collins Life-of-type extension

 The Australian Government is investing $6 billion in refitting all six of the nation’s Collins Class Submarines under a life-of-type extension (LOTE) program.
 As the designer of the submarine and supplier of its highly reliable Integrated Ship Control, Management and Monitoring System, Saab is well placed to help in this work.